PalisadoesFoundation/talawa-docs/docs/internships/ideas.md

 ### Functionality to Allow External Links to be Used Within the Talawa Application

 1. **Description:** Applications such as Telegram and Whatsapp allow users, for example, to watch YouTube videos within the application itself without needing to nagivating to an external site.
 This makes the application more accomodating for the users and provides a greater utility within the application itself.
 We need a similar functionality for the Talawa app.
 Inspiration of how this can be done can be taken from [this blog](https://abhinavsarkar.net/about/) where the owner of said blog uses a webhooks in the form of a Go library that gathers comments from Twitter, Reddit, GoodReads, etc. Adapt their methods of our purposes and develop a proof of concept for how this can be done using the YouTube example before generalising.
-And also we need to implement deeplinking and dynamic link in the Talawa app, Deep linking provides you with a web browser link that points to a specific part of an app that is already installed.
-These links can also be set to navigate users to specific content pages like events, news updates, and more for better understanding go through [this blog](https://medium.flutterdevs.com/explore-deep-linking-in-flutter-26ad4301a99).
 1. **Expected Outcomes:**
    1. Research and suggest a preferred way of implementing this strategy.
    1. Implement the strategy so that it is transparent to the mobile app.
    1. Code ways to configure this solution simply via the Admin portal.
-   1. Implement deeplinking and dynamic links in the mobile app.
-1. **Repos to update:** Talawa-API, Talawa-Admin, Talawa
+1. **Repos to update:** Talawa-API, Talawa-Admin.
 1. **Skills Required:** Code stacks related to repos above.
 See introduction section.
 1. **Depends on Project:** None
 1. **Project Size:** 350 hours